MasrourTawfik/images_segmentation_prompt/Documentation/scripts/pytorch.rst

 ```
 conda install pytorch torchvision cudatoolkit -c pytorch
 ```
+.. raw:: html

+   <p style="text-align: justify;"><span style="color:#000080;">
     This will install the necessary packages for PyTorch to run on your system.

     Verify that PyTorch is installed correctly by running the following command:
+    </span></p>

 ```
 python -c "import torch; print(torch.__version__)"